 So what’s homophobia?
 Sometimes I think it’s the moment that men feel what it’s like to be prey.
 See, women are used to it.
 It’s a familiar feeling we have to modulate all the time.
 We’re used to constantly judging whether it means danger or not.
 But when it happens to men for the first time, I bet it’s shocking as all hell.
 It’s like they’ve been treated like a human being their whole life and then, POW, they’re a piece of ass and nothing more.
 It must feel just crazy bad.

 Of course, all that’s happened is that they’ve been demoted in the food chain.
 No longer the predator, they’re the prey.
 The dynamic between two men is the same as the one between men and women, except now they know what it feels like to be slimed.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.